cds-snc/digital-canada-ca/content/en/blog/posts/get-updates-on-covid-19-–-email-notification-service.md

 * **Collaborate.** Our partners were included from the beginning so despite moving quickly, we went through the security, legal, and privacy aspects diligently.
 * **An empowered team helps you go faster.** The team is a mix of skills and departments.
 Frequent check-ins, a willingness to learn and ask questions has meant a collaborative environment with shorter lead times and fewer follow ups.

 The service was envisioned specifically for the COVID-19 crisis.
 But the product we’ve built, with the improvements and new applications of the existing tools, can be replicated at scale.
-A detailed account of the product process, including links to the open source tools we used is available for the next group building a similar email subscription-based service.
+A detailed account of the product process, including links to the open source tools we used will be available for the next group building a similar email subscription-based service.

 Digital government represents a shift in how the Government provides services to the people of Canada.
 It’s about building government services that are agile, open-source, user-focused and developed collaboratively with partners across platforms, departments, and jurisdictions.
 The COVID-19 pandemic is fast-tracking digital transformation and the approach to building this service is an example of that.